 What we actually use for curriculum

-Reading Eggs is where our girls learned to read, and it's still what Harper uses for literacy work.
+Reading Eggs is where our girls learned to read, and it's still what Harper uses for literacy work at seven.
 It works particularly well for younger kids who respond to structured progression.
-Our full honest review is here.
+Our full honest review after four years of use is here.

 Outschool has become indispensable.
 Live sessions with actual teachers on everything from creative writing to Mandarin to marine biology.
 When we were in Japan, Lily did a class on Japanese folklore taught by a teacher based in Kyoto.
 Use code ADAMANDLINDS30 for $30 toward your first class.